Dulgisng/Project-2/README.md

 ### Unfixed Bugs

 The unfixed bugs are present in the last page of the website of the leaderboard ranking, where the final score ranking is being displayed as null and not the user's stored score.
+I couldnt find the solution to this problem, therefore it remained an unfixed bug in the code.

 ## Deployment